 - In later episodes, Homer's supervisor is someone else completely.

-- The episode's tone is much darker than the following seasons: for one, Homer attempts suicide and it's played for drama, while a later episode would have it played for laughs.
+- The episode's tone is much darker than the following seasons: for one, Homer attempts suicide and it's Played for Drama, while a later episode such as "No Loan Again, Naturally" would have it Played for Laughs.

 - The Freelance Shame Squad: An elderly couple pose as a particularly sociopathic example, heckling Homer as he walks off to kill himself.Old Man: He might just be taking his boulder for a walk. *cackles*

 - Freeze-Frame Bonus: Bart's report card reads, U, F, U, F, U, Dnote